 In the case of companies with limited liability the procedure for transferring a business share is as follows:

-- It is necessary for the AGM to give consent to the transfer of the business share.
-The Articles of Association, however, may stipulate that consent is not necessary.
+- It is necessary for the AGM to express consent to the transfer of the business share.
+The Articles of Association, however, may specify that consent is not necessary.

 - It is necessary to conclude a contract on the transfer of the business share, which must be in writing.
 The signatures on such a contract must be officially verified.
-The acquiring party, who is not a shareholder, must declare in the contract on the transfer of a business share that he is acceding to the Articles of Association.
+An acquiring party who is not a partner must declare in the contract on the transfer of a business share that he accepts the Articles of Association.

 - The contract must then be delivered to the company.
 Only at the point of delivery of the contract to the company does the contract come into effect for the company.